Homemind mapwhat is a mind map

 • Competitor analysis

-You might also connect some of your subtopics to each other.
+You might also want to connect some of your subtopics to each other.
 For instance, if you have customer feedback about a new product feature that aligns with trends in the marketplace, you could connect these two ideas to highlight their relationship.

 Why use mind maps?